 For those who would prefer a mirrorless camera solution, the Sony a7R III can shoot stunning images via its 42.4MP sensor.
-The Sony is also capable of capturing 4K video, while also having a multitude of features which can fit into any genre of photography.
+The Sony is also capable of capturing 4K video, while also having a multitude of features that can fit into any genre of photography.

 The Sony camera range also has a healthy supply of high-quality lenses, which can also fit Canon glass with an adapter.

 Wide-angle lenses will be your first stop-off point.
 For any type of real estate image, a lens needs to be wide enough to capture a whole room or building without distorting vertical lines.
 Generally speaking, a focal length wider than 24mm can produce vertical line distortion.
 However, wider focal lengths may be needed to capture small spaces, which is why a wide-angle zoom lens can come in handy.

 Prime lenses can provide that extra zest of quality for certain shots.
 Just like the zoom lens variety, a focal length wider than 24mm can start to introduce lens distortion, so the standard of 35mm is a good starting point.
 As you become more experienced in this field, your favorite focal length settings on a zoom lens will dictate your prime lens picks.

 Below are a few choice lens picks that should get you started on the path to becoming a real estate photographer.
 These lenses provide excellent optics and a good range of features.